svermaP/stars-polaris/README.md

 A notable benefit of completing this project using SystemVerilog is that the low-level nature of digital design allows this system to react *extremely* fast.
 This was a major factor in choosing this project — we can achieve a level of precision and accuracy that would be more difficult with an Arduino or standard microcontroller.

+**The name Polaris represents stability and guidance — just like the north star**

 View our project demo [here](https://tinyurl.com/mrdw7f5h).

 ### Key Technical Highlights